esimov/diagram/README.md

 ### Command Line support

-The application supports the generation of hand drawn diagrams directly via command line.
-Typing `$ diagram --help` will show the supported commands for generating the diagrams without to enter the CLI tool:
+The application also supports the generation of hand drawn diagrams directly from command line without to enter into the CLI application.

+`$ diagram --help` will show the currently supported options:

 ```bash
 Usage of diagram: